 - Calculating your calories can help you monitor your performance and behavior.
-It can help you stay accountable for your choices while motivating you to keep rolling towards your ultimate fitness goals.
+In addition, it can help you stay accountable for your choices while motivating you to keep rolling towards your ultimate fitness goals.

 - Tracking your calories can help you recognize your eating patterns.
 By doing so, you can make better choices.

-- Despite a lack of accuracy, keeping track of the calories you eat can also give you an estimated baseline to work with.
+- Despite a lack of accuracy, keeping track of your calories can also give you an estimated baseline to work with.
 The baseline can help you safely reduce your total calories and weight.

 How to streamline the calorie counting process

-There are several ways that you can use to get a precise number every day.
+You can use several ways to get a precise number every day.